About Me

 I study how we make sense of other people's minds and their shared experiences.

-Computational Social Affective Neuroscience (COSAN) Lab
+Computational Social Affective Neuroscience (COSAN) Lab, where I work with

-Luke J. Chang,
+Luke J. Chang

-Robert Hawkins, and
+and

 Jonathan Phillips.
 See my research interests page for more details.